Van Wagner & Wood Home Page

 Chemical testing includes blood testing and urine testing, and either one or both tests may be administered by hospital personnel.

-Blood tests require blood samples drawn from the suspects body (usually from a vein in the person's arm).
+Blood tests require blood samples drawn from the alleged drunk driver's body (usually from a vein in the person's arm).

 Urine tests require the suspect to provide a urine sample.
-Those samples are delivered into a container while the suspect is in a closely monitored bathroom facility.
-The water into the bathroom is shut off before the suspect enters the bathroom area, and the door is usually locked so that the suspect cannot leave the area.
+Those samples are delivered into a container while the alleged defendant is in a closely monitored bathroom facility.
+The water into the bathroom is shut off before the alleged defendant enters the bathroom area, and the door is usually locked preventing anyone from entering or leaving the area.

 As with all tests, the administrators must be properly trained in administering that particular test and must record the information correctly.